peteroupc/peteroupc.github.io/graphics.md

 ### Notes on Specification

-This section has notes on this specification, such as how its requirements correspond to the graphics abilities of classic video games.
+This section has notes on this specification, such as how its requirements correspond to the graphics abilities of pre-2000 video games.

 <a id=Screen_resolutions></a>